 In addition to Alabama sporting events, the list of events the group manages includes SEC tournaments in various sports and golf tournaments including the U.S. Women’s Open and U.S. Senior Open.

-4. She’s Engaged to Childhood Sweetheart Adam Setas
+4. She’s Married to Childhood Sweetheart Adam Setas

-Saban is engaged to fellow Alabama graduate Adam Setas, who was one of her neighbors in East Lansing, Michigan when her dad was the head coach at Michigan State.
+Saban is married to fellow Alabama graduate Adam Setas, who was one of her neighbors in East Lansing, Michigan when her dad was the head coach at Michigan State.

-The wedding is scheduled for May 30, 2015.
-According to the couple’s profile on The Knot, the matron of honor is Kelse Laney Saban, the wife of Kristen’s brother Nicholas and the mother of Nick Saban’s first grandchild, who was born in December 2013.
+The two were married May 30 in Tuscaloosa, in a ceremony that included a fireworks display at Bryant-Denny Stadium.
+According to the couple’s profile on The Knot, which has since been taken down, the matron of honor is Kelse Laney Saban, the wife of Kristen’s brother Nicholas and the mother of Nick Saban’s first grandchild, who was born in December 2013.

 According to The Knot, Kristen Saban and Setas rode to preschool together when they both lived in East Lansing.
 The Sabans and Setas kept in touch after the Sabans moved away, and Saban and Setas crossed paths again when they both attended Alabama.